Optimizing The Getup - Part 1: But First, Why?

 I’ve always been a simple kind of guy, however it wasn’t until joining the kettlebell community of StrongFirst that I really found myself as a strength coach.

-Two lifts have served as my guide throughout the early stages of my strength journey: the kettlebell swing and the Turkish Getup.
+Two lifts have served as my guide throughout the early stages of my strength journey: the Swing and the Getup.

 Both have taught me a lot about strength, patience, persistence, and have shown me firsthand that strength has a greater purpose.

 My passion for strength, and specifically the kettlebell, combined with a desire to help you with your own strength journey lead to the idea of creating a 10-part series on “Optimizing the Getup.”

 Each week I’ll breakdown an individual phase of the getup, share why it’s important, how it relates to the whole movement, and what you’d want to look for whether coaching yourself or coaching another person.